Resources

 • DIY Challenge - If you're looking for something less competitive that still gets people talking, try a DIY Challenge.
 Ask your team to choose a DIY challenge to complete – whether that’s making a craft, tackling a home improvement project, or something else.
 Share your progress along the way and cheer each other on.

-2. Host a virtual team lunch
+2. Host an in-person or virtual team lunch

 3. Share memories with your team